European shares led higher by Casino; Burberry slumps

 MILAN/LONDON, Oct 15 European shares rose on Thursday, bouncing back after three days of losses, with retailer Casino and consumer goods maker Unilever lifted by positive results.

-Mining stocks were the top sectoral gainer in Europe, helped by London copper prices approaching a four-week high, with investors betting on a continued easy monetary policy environment.
+Mining stocks were the top sectoral gainer in Europe, helped by London copper prices approaching four-week highs.

-U.S. consumer prices recorded their biggest drop in eight months in September as the cost of gasoline fell, confirming a low-inflation environment.
+Investors were focusing on a raft of corporate results in Europe and the United States, while U.S. consumer prices data on Thursday will also be closely watched for clues over the timing of a rate increase in the world's largest economy.

-French retailer Casino rose 6.7 percent, after quarterly sales showed a marked improvement in its home market that beat some analyst expectations.
-However the decline in sales accelerated in the period, hit by weak consumer electronics demand in its top market of Brazil and by the August bombings in Thailand.
+French retailer Casino rose 7.1 percent, after quarterly sales showed a marked improvement in its home market that beat some analyst expectations.
+However the decline in sales accelerated in the period hit by weak consumer electronics demand in its top market of Brazil and the August bombings in Thailand.

 "This is a good set of sales results for Casino.
 The bad news in Latin America, mainly Brazil, and Thailand was known before," Bernstein analysts, who rate the stock with an outperform rating, said.